Page 10: Historical Events In January - 21

 1991 On this day in history iraq announced that it would use hostages as human shields against allied warplanes.

-1992 On January - 21 the Supreme Court of Canada starts review of David Milgaard murder conviction in the death of Saskatoon nursing aide Gail Miller; he will be freed April 16th, after 22 years in jail, when the Court finds a miscarriage of justice
+1992 The Supreme Court of Canada starts review of David Milgaard murder conviction in the death of Saskatoon nursing aide Gail Miller; he will be freed April 16th, after 22 years in jail, when the Court finds a miscarriage of justice on January - 21.

-1993 On this day in history it was announced that Hillary Clinton would work out of a White House office near the Oval Office, an unprecedented move in first lady history.
+1993 It was announced that Hillary Clinton would work out of a White House office near the Oval Office, an unprecedented move in first lady history on January - 21.

-1993 Nigerian singer Fela Kuti arrested on suspicion of murder on January - 21.
+1993 On this day in history nigerian singer Fela Kuti arrested on suspicion of murder

-1994 Dow Jones passes 3900 (record 3,914.20) on this day in history.
+1994 On this day in history dow Jones passes 3900 (record 3,914.20)

-1994 Lorena Bobbitt found temporarily insane for chopping off spouse's penis on this day in history.
+1994 On January - 21 lorena Bobbitt found temporarily insane for chopping off spouse's penis

 1994 Lorena Bobbitt was found innocent by reason of insanity in the June 1993 attack on her husband, John.
 She had cut off his penis while he slept.
 The organ was surgically reattached on January - 21.

-1995 On this day in history 52th Golden Globes Forrest Gump, Tom Hanks, Jessica Lange, Brad Pitt
+1995 52th Golden Globes Forrest Gump, Tom Hanks, Jessica Lange, Brad Pitt on this day in history.

-1995 On January - 21 calgary Police charge Dorothy Joudrie with attempted murder after the shooting of her estranged husband, oil executive Earl Joudrie, at her home in Calgary
+1995 On this day in history calgary Police charge Dorothy Joudrie with attempted murder after the shooting of her estranged husband, oil executive Earl Joudrie, at her home in Calgary

-1996 53th Golden Globes Mel Gibson, Nicole Kidman, John Travolta on January - 21.
+1996 On January - 21 53th Golden Globes Mel Gibson, Nicole Kidman, John Travolta

-1996 On January - 21 karrie Webb wins LPGA HealthSouth Inaugural Golf Tournament
+1996 On this day in history karrie Webb wins LPGA HealthSouth Inaugural Golf Tournament

 1996 On January - 21 uS male Figure Skating championship won by Rudy Galindo